bharathwajks26/Ctrl-Alt-Awesome---Tally/README.md

 - **[Code Editor Tutorial on YouTube](https://www.youtube.com/watch?v=k49ZR3hRMzA)**: A step-by-step video tutorial demonstrating the creation of a code editor with React.js, including practical examples and coding demonstrations.

 These resources were instrumental in shaping the development of this project, offering both theoretical insights and practical implementation techniques.

----

-This version is structured to be informative and visually appealing, perfect for a GitHub README file.